Read about how we support quality education in Malawi.

 Collaboration is at the heart of ECLT's work.
 Engagement at local, national and international levels brings long-lasting solutions in the fight against child labour.

 The ECLT Foundation is a member of the UN Global Compact, ILO Child Labour Platform 8.7 and a holder of United Nations Economic and Social Council (ECOSOC) special consultative status.
 ECLT is committed to supporting and promoting international legal frameworks on child labour and sustainable development.

-Innocent is a Chartered Secretary with an MBA and MPhil, and in the final stages of a doctorate focusing on the tobacco value chain.
+Innocent earned his PhD from Wageningen University in the Netherlands focusing on the drivers and effects of smallholder participation in modern agrifood chains.
 Innocent has over 15 years' development experience, the last 10 years of which were dedicated to working as the Finance Director for Save the Children Norway and Zimbabwe.
 Innocent joined the ECLT Foundation in September 2010 as Senior Programme Manager.

 Laura is a communications professional with a focus on children's rights.
 She joined the ECLT Foundation in 2015, after working for several years within the United Nations human rights system for Child Rights Connect and the UN OHCHR.
 Laura gained diverse experience in communications and marketing work before moving to Geneva, including for The New York Botanical Garden, Atlas Service Corps (Bogotá, Colombia) and The Atlantic Magazine (Washington, DC, USA).
 She holds a Master's degree in Global Communications and Civil Society Development from the American University of Paris and a Bachelor's degree from Georgetown University in Classics.